 7. Support your campaign with digital marketing.

-You’ve spent a lot of time, money, and resources on your marketing campaign.
+You’ve spent a lot of time, money, and resources on your campaign.
 It can cost a lot to plan and produce great content that will actually show results.

 So by the time the campaign actually hits the market, you’re spent.
 You don’t want to spend any more of your marketing budget.